PreranaUppalapati/linux/README.md

 ## 3. Comment on the frequency of exits – does the number of exits increase at a stable rate?
 Or are there more exits performed during certain VM operations?
 Approximately how many exits does a full VM boot entail?

 Answer : No, the number of exits doesnot increase at a stable rate but unstable rate.
+Other VM operations, such as EPT violation, RDRAND, I/O instructions, RDTSCP, and so on, exits are executed.
+After the first build, rebooting, and using KVM to enter the nested VM, there were 156,411 exits.
+Because there may be a shutdown time with a hardware disruption in between, this may not be very accurate.